DanDucky/XaerotoJourneyMap/README.md

 * I don't entirely know why some parts of the format exist, I'm just telling you how they're partitioned
 * the xaero format DOES change between versions
   * THIS MEANS THAT THIS COULD BECOME OUTDATED!!! this was written as of **version 7** of the xaero region save format
-* each section will havc a title then a small graphic explaining it, followed by a text explanation of the logic.
+* each section will have a title then a small graphic explaining it, followed by a text explanation of the logic.

 ## Versioning [5 Bytes]